 Ease of Adjustment

 The ability to quickly and accurately focus on an object can be the difference between seeing that rare bird and hearing about it.
-Can you maintain accurate focus or will you accidently offset the diopter, giving you a blurry image?
-For the ease of adjustment category we looked at the following items: how quickly one can focus from one spectrum to the other, how easy it is to focus on an object to get the most detail, and how easy it was to adjust the diopter and did the diopter lock.
+Can you maintain accurate focus or will you accidentally offset the diopter, giving you a blurry image?
+For the ease of adjustment category, we looked at the following items: how quickly one can focus from one spectrum to the other, how easy it is to focus on an object to get the most detail, and how easy it was to adjust the diopter and did the diopter lock.
 We also evaluated the interpupillary distance adjustment.
 Except for the locking diopter, the criteria was a subjective and based solely on several testers' opinions.

 Field of View

 The top pair in the 10x range was the Nikon Monarch 7 ATB 10x42 with a field of view of 351 feet at 1000 yards.
-The top pair for the 8x were the Zeiss Terra Ed 8x32 and the Swarovski 8.5x42 with 404 and 399 feet at 1000 yards.
+The top pair for the 8x were the Vortex Diamondback 8x42 with 420 feet at 1000 yards.

 Close Focus Range